-We’ll have a range of 5G phones available, including the Samsung Galaxy S10 5G which we’ve already announced and the Xiaomi Mi MIX 3 5G which will be coming later in August.
-We’ll also have a number of tariffs suitable for business customers when they choose to upgrade to 5G.
+We have a range of 5G phones available, including the Samsung Galaxy S10 5G, the Samsung Galaxy Note10 Plus 5G.
+Take a look at our business shop to see more.
+We have a number of tariffs suitable for business customers when they choose to upgrade to 5G.

 5G is the next generation of mobile networks, providing faster download speeds and coverage when lots of people are using the network at the same time.
 5G will improve the service you get with 4G, making it easier for you to stay connected when it matters most.